Sydney man gets 12 years for murdering gay American in 1988

 She told the court on Monday that her husband had told her Johnson had run off the cliff.
 Scott White told police that he was himself gay and frightened that his homophobic brother would find out.

-Wilson said it was not possible to draw any conclusions beyond reason doubt about what had happened at the clifftop.
+Wilson said it was not possible to draw any conclusions beyond a reasonable doubt about what had happened at the clifftop.

 “The offender hit Dr. Johnson, causing him to stumble backwards and leave the cliff edge,” Wilson said.